ABOUT US

-• workshops on how to apply these ideas to solving problems in daily life back home
+• Hands-on workshops that apply these ideas to real problems students face back home.

 Mission Statement